beaverbuilder/documentation/bb-theme/defaults-for-layouts-content/headers-nav-menus/merge-page-content-into-the-header.md

   You'll probably need to tweak this number later.
 In the example here, it's 300px.
 Test and adjust after superimposing the header onto the content area in the next procedure.
   4. Add the content you want to the row.

-:::tip **Tip**
+:::tip
-If you plan to apply a transparent header to every page, you might want to [save this row](/beaver-builder/layouts/templates/save-a-row-column-or-module-for-reuse.md), so you can easily add it to the new pages on your site and change the content as you like.
+If you plan to apply a transparent header to every page, you might want to [save this row](/beaver-builder/layouts/templates/save-a-row-column-or-module-for-reuse), so you can easily add it to the new pages on your site and change the content as you like.
 :::

 ## 3 Add CSS to move the page content up and the header down